cjlennon-dev/cjlennon/README.md

 A module consists of one or more components.
 These are the parts that fit together to create the module.
 For example a module could consist of an AWS Lambda function and an API Gateway gateway

-## naming things

-Naming things is hard.
-The below guidelines are written so I didn't have to keep thinking about it
+## Rules and guidelines for cjlennon modules

 - name cjlennon modules as [developer name] - [project name] - [purpose]  For example `cjlennon-cognify-login` or `myname-cms-check-auth` and so on.
 Have a maximum of four words  - so `myname-myproject-check-auth` not `myname-myproject-check-user-is-authorised`
-- name folder names as lower case with hypen.
-So `my-folder-name`
+- use semantic versionning

+## Pattern - naming things

+Naming things is hard.
+The below guidelines are written so I don't have to keep thinking about it

+- Folder names, file names and urls
-- name file names as lower case with hypen.
-So `my-file-name.js`
+  - name these as lower case with hypen.
+So `my-folder-name`, `my-file-name.js`, `/check-user-auth`
 - In code use camelCase.
 So `let myModule = require('my-module.js')`.
 Simply camelCase all words, so `htmlPage` not `HTMLPage` `myApi` not `myAPI` and so on.
+- For database tables and field names use MixedCase.
+So `Contacts`, `OrderLines` tables, `Id`, `FirstName` field names etc.
+- name commands eg. npm scripts as lower-case-with-hyphen.
+- Name environment variables as UPPERCASE_WITH_UNDERSCORE
+- For everything else (and there is a lot else :-) )  use camelCase.
+In the 'everything else' banner would be JSON field names, HTML form fields, Swagger definitions, AWS API Gateway stage names, etc etc

+## Pattern - nodejs development

+- always `use strict`
 - for JavaScript code e.g. node.js code validate your formatting with [standard](https://github.com/standard/standard)
-- For data fields (database table names, field names, JSON field names, Swagger definitions etc) use MixedCase.
-So `Contacts`, `OrderLines` tables, `Id`, `FirstName` field names etc
-- For everything else use camelCase
-- name commands lower-
-- ENV VARS